Financial Aid - Satisfactory Academic Progress (SAP)

 A student changing from an associate program into a diploma or certificate program of study may lose federal and state eligibility immediately upon making the change if the attempted hours are equal to or in excess of 150 percent of the hours required for the certificate or diploma program.

-The Office of Student Financial Services monitors the satisfactory academic progress of all students receiving federal and state aid.
+The Office of Student Financial Services monitors the Satisfactory Academic Progress of all students receiving federal and state aid.
 Financial aid recipients are eligible for assistance until they have attempted up to one and a half (150 percent) times the number of semester hours required for the program of study currently enrolled in.
-Financial assistance will be limited to a maximum of 180 hours attempted.

 Students who fail to earn the required cumulative college GPA of 2.0 will be placed on warning during the next semester they enroll in the college.
 Students in all programs of study who are placed on probation will be reviewed at the end of the semester.
 Students who fail to attain a cumulative GPA of 2.0 or greater will lose federal and state aid eligibility.
 Developmental coursework grades will not be calculated in the cumulative GPA requirement.

-Following a review, a student who has failed to meet satisfactory academic progress will be notified by letter or email of the resulting ineligibility for federal or state funds.
+Following a review, a student who has failed to meet Satisfactory Academic Progress will be notified by email of the resulting ineligibility for federal or state funds.
+Students may also log into their MyMTC account and access MyFinancialAid to view their most recent Satisfactory Academic Progress (SAP) status.
 Future awards will be canceled upon becoming ineligible.
 To receive consideration for reinstatement of federal or state assistance, a student will need to submit a Satisfactory Academic Progress (SAP) appeal to the Office of Student Financial Services.

 Re-Establishing Eligibility for Financial Aid